 The proposed future land use map amendment and master plan amendment are intended to effectuate the vision of making Wellington the Equestrian Capital of the World.
-The consolidation of equestrian venues, the provision of quality housing near these important venues, and the mitigation of traffic issues for all Wellington residents further solidifies the future of a prosperous equestrian industry in the Village.
+The creation of a newof equestrian venue, the provision of quality housing near these important venues, and the mitigation of traffic issues for all Wellington residents further solidifies the future of a prosperous equestrian industry in the Village.